xbobekf/oxygenium/.autodoc/docs/markdown/wallet/src/main/resources/application.md

 The `blockflow-fetch-max-age` property specifies the maximum age of a block that the wallet will fetch from the network.

 The `api-key` property specifies an API key that can be used to access the blockflow API.
 By default, it is set to null.
-However, it can be overridden by setting the `ALEPHIUM_API_KEY` environment variable.
+However, it can be overridden by setting the `OXYGENIUM_API_KEY` environment variable.

 Overall, this code defines the configuration settings for the Oxygenium wallet, which is a key component of the Oxygenium blockchain platform.
 These settings determine how the wallet interacts with the network and how it stores and manages user data.
 By modifying these settings, developers can customize the behavior of the wallet to suit their needs.
 For example, they can change the port number used by the wallet or specify a custom directory for storing wallet data.
 ## Questions: